Moesif/moesif-aws-lambda-nodejs/README.md

 // Only companyId is required.
 // Campaign object is optional, but useful if you want to track ROI of acquisition channels
 // See https://www.moesif.com/docs/api#update-a-company for campaign schema
+//
+// Define your companies.
-// metadata can be any custom object var company = {
+var company = {
   companyId: '67890',
   companyDomain: 'acmeinc.com', // If domain is set, Moesif will enrich your profiles with publicly available info